stacklane/docs/🗄/Article/scripting/suppliers.md

 ---

-Suppliers are scripts which export one or more named values, for the sole purpose of having those values imported by another script -- either by another supplier, a [JS endpoint](/🗄/Article/endpoints/js.md), or a [Mustache endpoint](/🗄/Article/endpoints/mustache.md).
+Suppliers are scripts which export one or more named values, for the sole purpose of having those values imported by another script &mdash; either by another supplier, a [JS endpoint](/🗄/Article/endpoints/js.md), or a [Mustache endpoint](/🗄/Article/endpoints/mustache.md).
 Suppliers allow for reusing values and functions.